George Eliot Hospital NHS Trust cares for 24 patients with Covid-19 in hospital

 George Eliot Hospital NHS Trust was caring for 24 patients with coronavirus in hospital as of Tuesday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on February 15 was up from 18 on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on February 22 was in line with the same day the previous week.

 Advertisement